 Little did I know that the world as I knew it was going to disappear for years.
 While the initial injuries were not life-threatening, they were definitely life-changing, and it was going to be a long road to full fitness.

-Today, years since the accident in early 2014; my body has been through so much, over 11 months off work, 5 operations, full shoulder reconstruction [yes I am now partly bionic], 3 hip surgeries and years of rest, countless steroid injections , hydrotherapy, osteopath, shock wave treatment, acupuncture, months and months of physiotherapy, and I’m still having treatment with my troubled hip persisting.
+Today, years since the accident in early 2014; my body has been through so much, over 13 months off work, 6 operations, full shoulder reconstruction [yes I am now partly bionic], 4 hip surgeries and years of rest, countless steroid injections , hydrotherapy, osteopath, shock wave treatment, acupuncture, red light therapy, CBD oil, spiritual healing, ice treatment, months and months of physiotherapy, and I’m still having treatment with my troubled hip persisting.

 In brief, the most impacting injuries included my shoulder and hip.
 My right shoulder has now been fully reconstructed with my ligaments being removed and replaced by an artificial surgili fiber, the bone cut short to allow it to reset, before being bolted back together.
 My shoulder surgeon, the third consulted who finally knew what and how to fix me, Carlos Cobiella, has been incredible.
 Despite being aware of my shoulder in everyday life on a multiple times a day basis, my shoulder has recovered to a level that will enable me to participate in my sports again, full functionality, full range, just a little grumpy and I will certainly pay for the fun with soreness afterwards – one of the hardest parts was actually learning to trust it again.
 The scar is beautiful too, a really clean 4-inch line across the top of my shoulder and three key hole marks.
 Incredible, given the mess it was in.